Which sporting events have been affected following the death of the Queen?

 Here, the PA news agency looks at matches and events which have been affected by the news.

-The English Football League also confirmed that Friday night’s Championship game between Burnley and Norwich and the League Two match between Tranmere and Stockport had been postponed, with a decision on Saturday’s fixtures yet to be made.

-The Scottish Professional Football League announced that Friday evening’s Championship clash between Dundee and Cove Rangers was off.
+The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales is also off.

+Cricket will resume on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.

-Friday’s play between England and South Africa men at The Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, will not take place.
+Play between England and South Africa at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place on Friday.

-Northampton announced the postponement of their Premiership Rugby Cup clash against Saracens scheduled for Thursday evening.
+Both games in the opening round of Gallagher Premiership fixtures on Friday night have been postponed until the weekend, while all senior rugby union scheduled in Wales this weekend will not take place.

+The west country derby between Bristol and Bath at Ashton Gate, plus Sale’s home clash with Northampton, have been rearranged, with the former now taking place on Saturday and the latter on Sunday.

-The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, but the first Super League elimination play-off between Catalans Dragons and Leeds will go ahead as it is taking place in Perpignan, France.
-Further announcements about the weekend’s fixtures at all levels were set to be made “as soon as possible”, the governing body said.
+The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, but all other matches over the weekend will go ahead.
+The Super League play-offs will start, with Catalans Dragons hosting Leeds on Friday night and Huddersfield playing Salford at home on Saturday.

-Play was suspended for the day at the BMW PGA Championship and there will be no play on Friday.
+Play at the BMW PGA Championship will restart on Saturday morning, having been suspended on Thursday and cancelled on Friday.

 Sunday’s Italian Grand Prix will go ahead as scheduled with a minute’s silence planned before practice on Friday and another expected before the race.

+The final day of the Cazoo St Leger Festival at Doncaster on Saturday was switched to Sunday.

 Racing at Southwell and Chelmsford on Thursday evening was abandoned.
-The British Horseracing Authority also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – have also been cancelled.
+The BHA also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – were cancelled.

-The Great North Run, the world’s largest half-marathon, is set for Sunday.
-Organisers cancelled its 5k sister event on Friday, with a decision of the main race due on on Friday.
+Both the Great North Run and Parkrun events will continue this weekend as scheduled.
+Organisers cancelled the Great North Run’s 5k sister event on Friday but Sunday’s half marathon will go ahead.

 Friday’s Tour of Britain stage was promptly cancelled and later on Thursday evening the rest of the tour, which was set to finish on the Isle of Wight on Sunday, was called off entirely.